veelasky/laravel-hashid/README.md

 // get user by hashed id.
 $user = User::byHash($hash);

-// get user by hashed id with specific columns.
+// get user by hashed id with specific columns (NEW FEATURE!).
 $user = User::byHash($hash, ['name', 'email']);

-// get user by hashed id with single column.
+// get user by hashed id with single column (NEW FEATURE!).
 $user = User::byHash($hash, ['name']);

 // get user by hashed id, and throw ModelNotFoundException if not present.
 $user = User::byHashOrFail($hash);

-// get user by hashed id with specific columns and fail if not found.
+// get user by hashed id with specific columns and fail if not found (NEW FEATURE!).
 $user = User::byHashOrFail($hash, ['name', 'email']);

 // get hashed id from the primary key.